U.S. options clearer moves to end trade type dominated by Nasdaq

 Dividend plays account for about 8 percent of all U.S. options trades, OCC said.
 They account for as much as a quarter of trading at Nasdaq-owned PHLX, ISE estimates, although official figures from OCC are not available.

-The policy change comes after years of lobbying by Deutsche Boerse’s ISE (DB1Gn.DE) and CBOE Holdings Inc (CBOE.O), which say the trades make PHLX look busier than it really is and could leave traders on the hook for losses if they go awry.
+The policy change comes after years of lobbying by Deutsche Boerse’s ISE and CBOE Holdings Inc, which say the trades make PHLX look busier than it really is and could leave traders on the hook for losses if they go awry.

 Nasdaq’s PHLX has long countered that dividend trades are safe, and regulators have never barred the practice.